-Adversity is an opportunity to see yourself with real clarity, throw convention and fear out the window, and start living better – with resiliency.
+Adversity is an opportunity to see yourself and your reality with clarity, face your fears, and start living with resilience and meaning.

-The Rockstar Comeback Project: I hit a rock bottom in 2015, triggering my “Rockstar Comeback” – what started as a journal on an unconventional response to trauma and turned into a community of rockstars transforming hardship into meaning and resiliency.
+I hit a rock bottom in 2015, triggering my renewed research into resilience and post-traumatic growth.
+What started as a journal turned into an amazing tribe of people transforming hardship into meaning and strength.

-The Type 1 Rockstar Project: After hitting rock bottom, the stress caused an autoimmune attack and Type 1 diabetes, which has turned into a passion for low-carb recipes and whole body health.
-I’m healthier than I ever have been, and you can be, too – even if you aren’t diabetic.
+The Type 1 Rockstar Project: After hitting rock bottom, the stress caused an autoimmune attack and type 1 diabetes, which has turned into a passion for low-carb recipes, body acceptance and holistic nutrition for physical and emotional health, cognitive performance, and, yes, resilience.

-You’ve got a rockstar inside.
 Adversity is the inevitable prerequisite for growth.
 We can do better than cope.
-You have a resilient spirit begging to be nurtured.
-Launch your own rockstar project.
-Turn your curveballs into home runs.
+You have a resilient spirit aching to be rediscovered.

 As a clinical therapist with more than 10 years of experience observing a broken approach to mental, emotional and physical well-being, I aim to challenge how we think about and respond to adversity.

-I quickly grew frustrated with the constant pressure to assess, diagnose, document “evidence-based practices,” and of course: bill.
+I quickly grew frustrated with the constant pressure to assess, diagnose, document, and of course: bill.